Sexual Exploitation and Intimate Images

 That means it is illegal to:

-Talking with your kids
+Talking with your Kids

 Creating a safe space where youth can talk about these issues is important.
 Listen without judgment, and let your kids know that they can come to you, share their concerns and ask questions.
 There are several resources available to help caregivers and educators begin the dialogue with youth on these issues and, as a result, help empower youth with the tools to ensure they use critical thinking before sending or sharing a sensitive image with others.